 The competitive dynamics of the mining market turns into an oligopolistic structure if we discriminate among (cost) heterogeneous miners based on varying technology standards.
 Consistent with the typical outcome of a Cournot-Nash equilibrium, the general model indicates that the most cost-efficient miners provide the largest hash shares and generate the highest returns.
 Only capacity constraints (e.g., limited access to costefficient energy) prevent them from expanding their activities indefinitely (Capponi et al., 2021).
 When the cost heterogeneity increases, so does the network concentration as efficient miners expand their dominance.
 We argue that an exogenous shock attenuates heterogeneity (conceptually equivalent to tightening the capacity constraint), which is expected to result in a more decentralized network.
 Still, the shock may adversely affect the network integrity if large miners are primarily constrained.
 In such a scenario, the remaining miners benefit from temporarily increasing market shares.
-Especially miners with low economic returns (and thus low commitment) in equilibrium may leverage this opportunistic moment to coordinate for an attack.
+Especially miners with relatively low economic returns (and thus low commitment) in equilibrium may leverage the opportunistic moment to coordinate for an attack during the shock period.
 Since the least efficient miners control only a small fraction of network capacity and coordination costs increase with the number of coalition members, a subset of medium-sized miners is most likely to consider an attack during an exogenous shock.
 Of course, whether miners in this subgroup actually attack the network depends on their individual incentive compatibility.
 Again, our model suggests that the co-movement of revenue determinants is essential for the incentive compatibility and transaction stability in the presence of exogenous shocks.

 Our second contribution is an empirical analysis of transaction and stability parameters in the Bitcoin network - a PoW-based permisionless blockchain network with a centralized mining industry.
 We exploit a comparative natural experiment setting to provide evidence from two exogenous shocks to the Chinese Bitcoin mining industry in autumn 2020 and spring 2021.
-The first event is associated with the regional distribution of computing capacity in China, which followed a seasonal pattern over the last decade: During the rainy season (June-October), numerous mining centers were located in the southern Chinese provinces Sichuan and Yunnan to exploit cheap surplus energy from local hydropower plants.
-When hydro-energy became expensive during the winter months, mining operators relocated to the northern provinces Xinjiang and Inner Mongolia - a distance of $\approx 3,000$ kilometers - to employ coal energy.
-In autumn 2020, physical transport of computing units was severely constraint by quarantine restrictions following local Coronavirus outbreaks in Xinjiang.
-This significant constraint represented an unexpected negative production shock for 3-4 weeks until the local authorities eased restrictions.
+The first event is associated with the regional distribution of computing capacity in China, which typically followed a seasonal pattern over the last decade: During the rainy season (June-October), numerous mining centers were located in the southern Chinese provinces Sichuan and Yunnan to exploit cheap surplus energy from local hydropower plants.
+When hydro-energy became expensive during the winter months, mining operators did relocate to the northern provinces Xinjiang and Inner Mongolia - a distance of $\approx 3,000$ kilometers - to employ coal energy.
+However in autumn 2020, physical transport of computing units was severely constraint by quarantine restrictions following local Coronavirus outbreaks in Xinjiang.
+This significant constraint represented an unexpected negative production shock for 3-4 weeks until the local authorities eased restrictions and accordingly miners could relocate relatively frictionless to the northern provinces.
 The second event occurred in April 2021, when the flooding of a coal mine in Hutubi county, Xinjiang province, trapped 21 coal miners.
 Safety inspections following the accident led to the closure of the district's commodity mines for about ten days.
-At this time of the year, many Bitcoin miners were still active in Northern China.
-However, the limited energy access due to the blackout of the coal-based energy infrastructure forced cryptocurrency miners to shut down facilities.
+At this time of the year, many cryptocurrency miners are still active in Northern China.
+However, the limited energy access due to the blackout of the coal-based energy infrastructure forced them to shut down facilities.